Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 While manually created tasks are either open or complete, automatically created tasks typically have one or more outcomes.
 In the context of Workflow Orchestration, outcomes are a very important and powerful capability as the outcome of a task can be used to drive the direction and flow of a workflow.
 There are a number of key capabilities with regards to task outcomes.
 These are:

-- __Outcome Options__: AA human task can provide up to 8 unique outcomes, with a single outcome being selected upon task completion.
+- __Outcome Options__: A human task can provide up to 8 unique outcomes, with a single outcome being selected upon task completion.
 These outcome choices are typically presented as 1-8 buttons for the user to choose from when completing the task.
 These outcomes are fully customizable, even down to each individual task if needs be, allowing the individual user completing the task to provide precise and highly relevant completion outcome.

 - __Required Information__: Any task can be configured to capture additional information from the person completing the task.
 This additional information can be captured using any number of custom fields, text inputs, drop-downs and other form-style input options.
 Fields can be mandatory or optional, as well as enforce data quality using input validation.